SyFajrii/go-cli-todo/README.md

 # go-cli-todo
-Simple todo list using CLI in Golang
+A simple command-line todo list application written in Go.
+This application allows you to manage your tasks directly from the terminal.